swiimii/Secret-Hitler-Bot/README.md

     **manage roles.**

 Notes:
+* This bot uses the old version of the Discord API.
+Try installing with version discord.py==0.16.12

 * The sh-game class contains a timeout variable.
 Change this in order to allow non-admin users to restart the game after players have been afk for a duration longer than said variable, in seconds.